Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ### Refresh certificate periodically

-This starter allows you to refresh automatically when the certificate on the KeyVault is modified, add the following configuration.
-Its value is 0(ms) by default, and certificate will not automatically refresh when its value <= 0.
+KeyVaultKeyStore can fetch certificates from KeyVault periodically if following property is configured:

 ```yaml
 azure:
   keyvault:
     jca:
        certificates-refresh-interval: 1800000
 ```

+Its value is 0(ms) by default, and certificate will not automatically refresh when its value <= 0.

 ### Refresh certificate by java code